okamilab/nebula/README.md

 	* [ ] Investigate possibility to create multi users chats
 	* [ ] Investigate payments initiated from chat
 	* [ ] Investigate possibility to run the dapp on mobile
+	* [ ] Investigate possibility to run the dapp as a browser extension

 * Feeds
 	* [ ] Investigate feeds